A Brief History of the Press

 Brad King launched this little group on April 3, 2014 in hopes of building a vibrant writing community in greater downtown Indianapolis.
 What he didn’t have was much of a plan to make that happen.
 He launched the website, planned a reading series called The Downtown Writers Jam, and hoped that people would come.

-We grew so fast that The Geeky Press added three amazing partners: Amber Peckham, who is the wittiest writer of the bunch and who corrals our reading series and curates the fiction sections of our books; Nicole Mathew, who has turned our weekly #WritersHack events into a welcoming writing community, curates the poetry section of our books; Elise Lockwood, who helps recruit writers to the podcast and runs the Scripted reading series, and curates the play- and script-writing sections of our books; and Jessica Dyer, who runs Vouched Books Indy, and curates the poetry sections of our books with Nicole.
+We grew so fast that The Geeky Press added three amazing partners: Amber Peckham, who is the wittiest writer of the bunch, corrals people our reading series and curates the fiction sections of our books; Nicole Mathew, who has turned our weekly #WritersHack events into a welcoming writing community, curates the poetry section of our books; Elise Lockwood, who helped recruit writers to the podcast, ran the Scripted reading series, and curates the play- and script-writing sections of our books; and Jessica Dyer, who runs Vouched Books Indy, and curates the poetry sections of our books with Nicole.

-While The Geeky Press is generally run by the four of us, we’ve encouraged participants to create their own writing spaces.
-Now we have members like Reid Delehanty, who has started hosting his own #WritersHack.
-And we’ve partnered with Jessica Dyer of Vouched Books Indy to bring our literary community together.
+While The Geeky Press is generally run by the five of us, we’ve encouraged participants to create their own writing spaces to bring our literary community together.